ClaudeBot/ClaudeBot/README.md

 # ClaudeBot
 [![Dependency Status](https://david-dm.org/MrSaints/ClaudeBot.svg)](https://david-dm.org/MrSaints/ClaudeBot)

+**Due to recent changes in Hubot and hubot-scripts, the documentation below may not be accurate. `README.MD` is pending major revisions.
+Suggestions and contributions are welcomed.**

 Totally not trying to poke fun at the word cloud. *\*cough CloudIRC\** This is a clone of GitHub's Campfire bot, [Hubot](https://hubot.github.com/).
 He's pretty chill.
 It is also [WalaoBot's](https://github.com/MrSaints/WalaoBot) highly evolved, French cousin. *Oui, oui.*